-On August 5, 2024, the Board authorized the New Repurchase Program, pursuant to which the Company may purchase up to \$26,000,000 in shares of Common Stock, which was the approximate amount remaining under the prior program at its expiration.
+On August 5, 2024, following the expiration of the Prior Repurchase Program on July 30, 2024, the Board effectively extended the Prior Repurchase Program by authorizing the New Repurchase Program, pursuant to which the Company may purchase up to \$26,000,000 in shares of Common Stock, which was the approximate amount remaining under the Prior Repurchase Program at its expiration.
 The New Repurchase Program expires on December 31, 2024 and may be suspended, extended, modified or discontinued at any time without prior notice.